Ali Musse: Club career

 From 2011 to 2013, he played for WSA Winnipeg in the Premier Development League.
 In 2014, while with the Vancouver Whitecaps Academy, he also played with the Vancouver Whitecaps U23 in the PDL.
 Afterwards, he returned to WSA Winnipeg.

 In 2017, Musse began playing for the Calgary Foothills.
 In the season debut on May 5, 2017, he scored the winning goal in a 4-3 victory over the TSS FC Rovers.
 He helped the team reach the PDL final in 2017.
 In 2018, he scored five goals in four playoff games as the Foothills won the PDL title, including scoring two goals in extra time in the championship final victory over Reading United AC.

 In February 2019, Musse signed a professional contract with Canadian Premier League club Valour FC, from his hometown of Winnipeg.
-FC Edmonton had also sought to sign him, with his family now based out of Edmonton, but he chose to return to Winnipeg and sign with Valour to re-unite with head coach Rob Gale who hehad played for during his time in the Canadian national team program.
+FC Edmonton had also sought to sign him, with his family now based out of Edmonton, but he chose to return to Winnipeg and sign with Valour to re-unite with head coach Rob Gale who he had played for during his time in the Canada national team program.
 He scored his first goal on June 2, 2019 against FC Edmonton in a 1-0 victory.
 Ahead of the 2020 season, he was released by the club.

 In 2020, he signed with German club 1.
 FCA Darmstadt in the seventh-tier Gruppenliga.

-In June 2021, Musse returned to Calgary and signed with Canadian club Cavalry FC on a one year contract.
+In June 2021, Musse returned to Calgary and signed with Canadian club Cavalry FC on a one-year contract.
 On July 14, 2022, he scored a brace in a 3-0 victory over HFX Wanderers FC.
 He missed much of his first season due to injury.
 On October 2, 2022, he scored the winning goal in a 2-1 victory over Valour FC to clinch a playoff spot for the club.
 Musse led the club in scoring in 2022 with seven goals and four assists, across all competitions.
 In January 2023, Musse signed a new two-year deal with Cavalry, with an option for 2025.
+At the end of the 2023 season, Musse won the CPL Player's Player of the Year award and was named to the CPL Best XI.
+On August 3, 2024, he scored a brace in a 2-1 victory over Atlético Ottawa, in his first match following a three-month absence due to injury.

 International career

 Canada

-In the summer of 2007, he attended a Canadian national team evaluation camp.
+In the summer of 2007, he attended a Canada national team evaluation camp.
 In November 2011, Musse received his first Canadian youth national team call-up for a Canada U16 camp in Costa Rica.
 He was subsequently named to the squad for the 2013 CONCACAF U-17 Championship, where he won a bronze medal, as well as playing at the 2013 FIFA U-17 World Cup.